Kimsec/Stream-Control/readme.md

 - Repair services if something isn't working
 - View system logs

+#### 📦 Belabox Tab
+Here you can:
+- Access the Belabox GUI directly from the control panel
+- Control all settings and features available in the Belabox interface
+- Manage your Belabox device without leaving the Stream Control dashboard

+The Belabox tab embeds the Belabox interface, providing seamless integration for managing your Belabox device.

 #### 🤖 Bot Button
 Control chatbot service (if you have one)